sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 Rejecting artifacts in epoched data
 ------------------------------------
-In contrast to continuous EEG data, we have developed several functions to find and mark for rejection those data epochs that appear to contain artifacts using their statistical distributions.
-Since we want to work with epoched dataset, you should either load an earlier saved epoched dataset, or using the downloaded dataset (better loaded with channel locations info), use the following Matlab script code:
+In contrast to continuous EEG data, we have developed several functions to find and mark for rejection of those data epochs that appear to contain artifacts using their statistical distributions.
+Since we want to work with epoched dataset, you should either load an earlier saved epoched dataset or, using the downloaded dataset (better loaded with channel locations info), use the following Matlab script code:

 ``` matlab